aimod62/AI-for-Trading-UDACITY/README.md

 # AI-for-Trading-UDACITY
-Mandatory submissions corresponding to periods 1 and 2 as required by AI for Trading Nanodegree
+Mandatory submissions corresponding to term 1 and 2 as required by AI for Trading Nanodegree

 ## Period 1 - Quantitative Trading